This unsightly land is being redeveloped to the tune of $64 million.

 “When you have a road network already there, you really limit what you can do in terms of place-making,” Our HRM Alliance planner Jenny Lugar told reporters Tuesday.
 “In this scenario, pedestrians and active transportation and transit are still going to come last.”

-, as it currently stands, will see the failed downtown highway replaced with a completely redrawn street network, two multi-lane roundabouts, bike lanes, green spaces and 12 development parcels.
+The 60-percent design plan, as it currently stands, will see the failed downtown highway replaced with a completely redrawn street network, two multi-lane roundabouts, bike lanes, green spaces and 12 development parcels.